AdobeDocs/commerce-extensibility/src/pages/webhooks/responses.md

 }
 ```

-Based on this operation the new instance of `Magento\Quote\Model\Cart\ShippingMethodInterface` will be created and added to the result array of shipping methods.
+Based on this operation, the new instance of `Magento\Quote\Model\Cart\ShippingMethodInterface` will be created and added to the result array of shipping methods.

 ```php
 $result = [